|

 number of devices in each raid1 mirror will be

-NumberStripes/(NumberMirrors+1), e.g. mirrors 1 and
+NumberStripes/(NumberMirrors+1), e.g. mirrors 1 and stripes

-each mirror is devices.
+mirror contains two devices.

 --stripesize Size